snavid/LoveCalculator/README.md

 **Why Choose LoveCalculator?**

 Unleash the magic of LoveCalculator and let love take center stage.
-Whether you're developing a fun-loving game or adding a touch of romance to your application, PyLoveCalc makes it a breeze.
+Whether you're developing a fun-loving game or adding a touch of romance to your application, LoveCalculator makes it a breeze.

 **Installing the Package:**
 ```bash